Poem, Wordle

 It was Friday night and my paycheck was burning a hole in my pocket.
 As it turns out, my on again/off again boyfriend was off again so I was free as the proverbial bird.
 Just as well; I was getting tired of the slouch anyway.
 But it was New Year’s Eve 1946 and I didn’t want to be alone.

-Anxious to hit the casino and ring in the new year, I got myself all dolled up in an outfit that was quite possibly illegal in 33 states – a lowcut slinky little silver number with a high side slit, silky fishnet stockings with lacy garters and black satin stilettos.
+Anxious to hit the casino and ring in the new year, I got myself all dolled up in an outfit that was quite possibly illegal in 33 states – a lowcut slinky little silver number with a high side slit, silk stockings with lacy garters and black satin stilettos.
 Maybe I’d run into a high roller ready, willing and monetarily able to treat me to a bourbon, a thick juicy steak and a slice of pie a la mode for dessert.

 When we arrived, I tossed a fiver at the cabbie and stepped out onto the sidewalk.
 The clickety-clack staccato of my heels on the cobblestones alerted the doorman.